On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Possibility of a Permissionless and Economically Secure Consensus Protocol

-\begin{theorem}[Consistency of Stubborn Nakamoto] Under synchrony, Stubborn Nakamoto satisfies consistency even in the presence of an adversary with unbounded computational power and any number of corrupted nodes. \end{theorem}
+\elaine{TODO: add why synchrony is needed to get infinite economic security} \jacob{for online nodes} \begin{theorem}[Consistency of Stubborn Nakamoto] Under synchrony, Stubborn Nakamoto satisfies consistency even in the presence of an adversary with unbounded computational power\footnote{That is, the attacker can control arbitrarily mining resources with an unbounded hash rate.
+We maintain the standard assumption that the attacker cannot break cryptographic primitives.} and any number of corrupted nodes. \end{theorem}

-\begin{proof} Suppose that honest node $i$ confirms block $\B$ at time $t$ and later finalizes this block after waiting $2\Delta$.
-We need to show that if any honest node $j$ finalized a block $\B'$ of the same height as $\B$, then it must be that $\B'=\B$.
+\begin{proof} Suppose that honest node $i$ finalized block $\B$ at time $t_2$.
+Let $t_1=t_2-2\Delta$ denote the time when node $i$ certified block $\B$.
+We need to show that if some honest node $j$ finalized a block $\B'$ then it must be that $\B'\noconflict\B$.
+It is immediate from definition \ref{def:certified} that node $i$ never clear-certifies a block $\B'\conflict \B$, and therefore node $i$ cannot finalize a block $\B'$ that conflicts with $\B$.

-It is immediate from the definition that node $i$ never finalizes a block $\B'\neq \B$ that conflicts with $\B$.
-Consider an honest node $j\neq i$ that finalized a block $\B'$ of the same height as $\B$.
-Observe that if some node $j$ were to confirm some block $\B'$ at time $\tau\leq t+3\Delta$, then $i$ receives and confirmes block $\B'$ by time $\tau+\Delta$.